 - Attend and participate in all mandatory Pre & Post Practice Linking Learning sessions as well as complete the necessary tasks that are required for practice placement. - 2.
-This practice: of ten weeks (350hrs) will be assessed using a modified Competency Based Fieldwork Evaluation (CBFE): 400 marks (see module documents). - 3.
-Hours must be recorded accurately and neatly in the Hours Logbook Template (see module documents).
+This practice: of ten weeks (approx. 350hrs) will be assessed using a modified Competency Based Fieldwork Evaluation (CBFE): 400 marks (see module documents). - 3.
+Hours must be recorded accurately and neatly in the Hours Logbook Template.
 This must be signed by the student, PE, and PT.
 A copy should be retained by the student in their Practice Education Portfolio and a copy returned to UCC via CANVAS after the Post Linking Learning session. - 4.
 Reflective Diary: A reflective diary should be kept for the duration of your practice.
 You should discuss some critical incident/key points of learning logged in your diary, within your supervision sessions.
 Your diary will also be needed in linking learning (see module documents for template). - 5.
-Activity Analysis Form 4 (see module documents): Students are required to complete at least one occupation-based activity analysis with a client, considering the grading of the activity for that particular client.
+Activity Analysis Form 5 (see module documents): Students are required to complete at least one occupation-based activity analysis with a client, considering the grading of the activity for that particular client.
 Students should discuss this analysis with their PE.
-There will be group work about the activity analysis during the post linking learning sessions. - 6.
-Case Study Presentation: Facilitate a presentation of your case study using case conference style (no Powerpoint) to your PE, PT, and other members of the MDT.
+There will be informal group work about the activity analysis during the post linking learning sessions. - 6.
+Case Study Presentation: Facilitate a presentation of your case study (the focus should be on the discussion and learning and not on the use of power points) to your PE, PT, and other members of the MDT.
 The case study presentation will comprise of a 20-minute presentation followed by 5-10 minutes of discussion. - 7.
-Self-appraisal using the Competency-Based Fieldwork Evaluation before midway and final assessment. - 8.
-A Thank You Letter to your PE. - 9.
+Self-appraisal using the Competency-Based Fieldwork Evaluation before assessment. - 8.
+A Thank You Letter to your practice educator. - 9.
 Participate in a learning review with your PT and the PEC. - 10.
 Complete the online module evaluation survey at the end of practice.